-We offer classic fly fishing rods, specializing in bamboo rods produced by quality manufacturers including Orvis, Phillipson, Heddon, Hardy and Wright & McGill.
+We offer vintage and classic fly fishing rods, specializing in bamboo rods produced by Orvis but also offering rods by other quality manufacturers including Phillipson, Hardy, Granger, Leonard, and Wright & McGill.
 These are beautiful, quality classic fly rods that do not cost a fortune.
 You can fish with them just like your father or grandfather did, or use them as period furnishings in your home, cabin or restaurant.
 These are classic, functional rods from an earlier era.

-With all of the graphite fly rods available these days, why do we specialize in classic bamboo rods?
+With all of the graphite fly rods available these days, why do we specialize in vintage and classic bamboo rods?
 Why, after the introduction of fiberglass, steel, boron, and graphite rods, are bamboo rods still so popular?
 Partly due to nostalgia for sure.
 Did your father or grandfather fish with a bamboo rod?
-Many people purchase classic bamboo rods because they remember them from their youth.
+Many people purchase vintage and classic bamboo rods because they remember them from their youth.

 Partly due to aesthetics.
 No rod looks nicer than a dark colored bamboo with colorful windings.
 Similar to a fine wood desk that has taken on a patina after years of use, an heirloom bamboo rod has character.
 Graphite or fiberglass cannot reproduce the warmth and depth of bamboo, particularly on a rod that has been used and cherished for many years.